jjvanzon/Piano-Playing-Docs/short-term-goals.md

 ***Analyses*** rather than piece-learning.
 Am behind on that.
 That way, nothing new to play next performance, perhaps.
-Making my own choices, not lead others.
+Making my own choices, regardless of others.

 ### Checklist